New York Yanks: Decline and dissolution

-After only 37,268 people attended their four home games in 1951 (three losses and a tie), the New York Yanks were reported to have been sold back to the league following the season, but it is more likely the franchise was simply cancelled by the NFL.

-Shortly thereafter, a group of Dallas businessmen bought the Yanks' roster and player contracts, though it was ostensibly a new franchise, and moved them to Dallas as the Dallas Texans, playing at the Cotton Bowl.
-That franchise, in turn, failed after only one season, and the remains were awarded to a Baltimore-based group that used it to start the new Baltimore Colts.
+After only 37,268 people attended the team's four home games in 1951 (three losses and a tie), Collins reportedly sold the Yanks back to the league following the season, but it is more likely that the franchise was simply canceled by the NFL.
+Shortly thereafter, a group of Dallas businessmen was nominally awarded a new franchise, the Dallas Texans.
+However, the Dallas group acquired the Yanks' player contracts and began play at the Cotton Bowl.
+That franchise failed after only one season, and the remains were awarded to a Baltimore-based group that used it to start the new Baltimore Colts.

-However, the NFL and the current Colts organization (which relocated to Indianapolis in 1984) do not consider the Colts to be a continuation of the New York Yanks or any other franchise.
+However, the NFL and the current Colts organization (which relocated to Indianapolis in 1984) do not consider the Colts to be a continuation of the New York Yanks or of any other franchise.